 Balancing Services are defined in the Transmission Licence and described in more detail in the Procurement Guidelines, which National Grid is required to establish in accordance with Standard Condition C16 of the Transmission Licence.
 The purpose of the Procurement Guidelines is to set out the kinds of Balancing Services which we may be interested in purchasing, together with the mechanisms by which we envisage purchasing such Balancing Services.
 ABSVD covers a subset of the Balancing Services that we intend procure.
-Reference in this section to a non-BM provider is a reference to a provider dispatched by National Grid outside the Balancing The reporting mechanism describes a non-BM provider Mechanism. without its own individual BMU, if National Grid dispatches a provider outside the BM (for non-BM STOR or non-BM Fast Reserve) who has its own BMU then the ABSVD energy will be allocated to the BMU.
+Reference in this section to a non-BM provider is a reference to a provider dispatched by National Grid outside the Balancing The reporting mechanism describes a non-BM provider Mechanism. without its own individual BMU, if National Grid dispatches a provider outside the BM (for non-BM STOR, non-BM Fast Reserve, non-BM MW Dispatch service, non-BM Local Constraint Market (LCM) and non-BM Demand Flexibility Service (DFS)) who has its own BMU then the ABSVD energy will be allocated to the BMU.